Goliath heron: Diet and behaviour

-Goliath herons are solitary foragers and are highly territorial towards other Goliaths entering their feeding territories.
+Goliath herons are solitary foragers and are highly territorial towards other herons entering their feeding territories.
 On occasions, two may be seen together but these are most likely to be a breeding pair or immatures.
 A diurnal and often rather inactive feeder, this heron often hunts by standing in the shallows, intently watching the water at its feet.
 This is a typical feeding method among large Ardea herons and it can forage in deeper waters than most due to its larger size.
-It may also perch on heavy floating vegetation, in order to prevent water from rippling around them.
+It may also perch on heavy floating vegetation, to prevent water from rippling around them.
 As prey appears, the heron rapidly spears it with open mandibles, often spearing both mandibles through the fish's body, and then swallows it whole.
-It is possible that the bill is used in a lure-like fashion occasionally, attracting fish to the immobile, large object submerged in the water.
+It is possible that the bill is used in a lure-like fashion occasionally, attracting fish to the static, large object submerged in the water.
 The handling period is long, with herons often placing their struggling prey on floating vegetation while preparing to swallow it.
-Due to its generally slow movements and handling time, the Goliath is frequently vulnerable to kleptoparasitism.
-In Africa, African fish eagles frequently pirate food caught by Goliaths, although other large birds such as saddle-billed storks and pelicans may also steal their prey.
+Due to its generally slow movements and handling time, the goliath is frequently vulnerable to kleptoparasitism.
+In Africa, African fish eagles frequently pirate food caught by goliaths, although other large birds such as saddle-billed storks and pelicans may also steal their prey.

 Prey almost entirely consists of fish.
 The Goliath heron specializes in relatively large fish, with an average prey weight range of 50–980 g, averaging 500–600 g and length of 30 cm.
 Fish exceeding 1 kg are usually rejected, though there is a report that the heron managed to swallow 1.4 kg fish.
 Small fish are generally ignored and the average Goliath catches around 2 or 3 fish a day.
 Breams, mullet, tilapia and carp have locally been recorded as preferred species.
 Any other small animals that they come across may be eaten, including frogs, prawns, small mammals, lizards, snakes, insects and even carrion.